• Skip to content

 Helping children with disability, autism or other additional needs follow routines

-You can help your child with disability, autism or other additional needs take part in family routines.
+You can help your child with disability, autistic child or child with other additional needs take part in family routines.

 It can be as simple as using touch and voice cues – for example, touching your child on the upper arm and using their name to remind them to finish clearing the table.